chadrem/tribe/README.md

 Supervision can be used to block the failure from propogating and allow you to restart the failed section of the tree.

 *NOTE*: Restarting named actors is NOT currently supported, but will be in a future update.
+Attempting to do so may result in Tribe::RegistryError exceptions when trying to spawn a replacement child.

     # Create the root level actor class.
     class Level1 < Tribe::Actor